Course Structure and Class Schedule

 · A letter of offer will be emailed to students who have been selected for

-· You will be required to set up your email account upon accepting the
+· You will be required to set up your NTU email account upon accepting the

 offer.
 Please ensure that you follow the procedure closely as future

-· Matriculation of students will be conducted in early July
+· Matriculation of students will be conducted in June/July.

 · Upon successful matriculation, a Graduate Student link (GSLINK) account